Other related deaths

 2020-0235 10 Nov 2020 Newcastle upon Tyne and North Tyneside

-Concerns summary A lack of joint police-health policies for vulnerable missing persons, absence of multi-agency meetings, inadequate police mental health training, and poor information sharing protocols hindered effective risk assessment and search efforts.
+Concerns summary (AI summary) A lack of joint police-health policies for vulnerable missing persons, absence of multi-agency meetings, inadequate police mental health training, and poor information sharing protocols hindered effective risk assessment and search efforts.

 Ann Smith